John Dandridge: Marriage and children

-Dandridge also sexually abused an enslaved woman, resulting in a daughter, Ann Dandridge-Costin.

 Career and residences

 Following their marriage in 1730, John and Frances moved to their new home on the banks of the Pamunkey River in New Kent County, Virginia, Chestnut Grove.
 John Dandridge became Clerk for New Kent County and kept that position for the next 26 years.
 He was a prominent planter, and a colonel in his military district, as well as a vestryman and churchwarden for St. Peter's Church.

 Along with Chestnut Grove in New Kent County, John Dandridge also owned a house in the colony's capital, Williamsburg, and visited there frequently.

-While not at sea as a merchant or royal naval officer, his older brother, William Dandridge (1689–1743), operated a plantation on the opposite bank of the river with his wife Unity West Dandridge, daughter of prominent landowner Capt.
+While not at sea as a merchant or royal naval officer, his older brother, William Dandridge II (1689–1743), operated a plantation on the opposite bank of the river with his wife Unity West Dandridge, daughter of prominent landowner Capt.
 Nathaniel West and his wife Martha Woodard Macon.
 Their estate, Elsing Green, was in King William County.

 Later life

 Dandridge died on 31 August 1756 at the age of 56 while visiting his niece and her husband, Alexander Spottswood, in Fredericksburg, Virginia.
 Dandridge is interred at St. George's Episcopal Church burial ground in Fredericksburg.
-Chestnut Grove burned down in 1926, but its former site was only four miles from the location of the current county court house for New Kent.
+Chestnut Grove burned down in 1926, but its former site was only four miles from the location of the current county courthouse for New Kent.